Isabella Bird: Later life

-Arriving on the subcontinent in February 1889, Bird visited missions in India, visited Ladakh on the borders of Tibet, and then travelled in Persia, Kurdistan, and Turkey.
+Arriving on the subcontinent in February 1889, Bird visited missions in India, visited Ladakh on the borders of Tibet, and then travelled in Iran, Kurdistan, and Turkey.
 In India, the Maharajah of Kashmir gave her a piece of land on which to build a hospital with sixty beds and a dispensary for women; there she worked with Fanny Jane Butler to found the John Bishop Memorial Hospital in memory of her recently deceased husband who had left funds for this purpose in his will.
 The following year, she joined a group of British soldiers travelling between Baghdad and Tehran.
 She remained with the unit's commanding officer during his survey work in the region, armed with her revolver and a medicine chest supplied – in possibly an early example of corporate sponsorship – by Henry Wellcome's company in London.
-In 1891, she travelled through Baluchistan to Persia and Armenia, exploring the source of the Karun River and later that year, she gave a speech in a committee room of the House of Commons on the persecution of Christians in Kurdistan, on which she had made representations to the Grand Vizier of the Turkish Empire.
+In 1891, she travelled through Baluchistan to Iran and Armenia, exploring the source of the Karun River, and later that year she gave a speech in a committee room of the House of Commons on the persecution of Christians in Kurdistan, on which she had made representations to the Grand Vizier of the Turkish Empire.

+Like most other European explorers of her generation, Bird employed large labour forces that did much of the work of transporting her.
+For instance, in China, she was carried 1,200 miles across the country by a changing group of Chinese men.

 Featured in journals and magazines for decades, Bird had, by then, become a household name.
 In 1890, she became the first woman to be awarded Honorary Fellowship of the Royal Scottish Geographical Society.
 Two years later, she became the first woman allowed to join the Royal Geographical Society.
 She was elected to membership of the Royal Photographic Society on 12 January 1897.
 Her final great journey took place in 1897, when she travelled up the Yangtze and Han rivers in China and Korea, respectively.
 Later still, she went to Morocco, where she travelled among the Berbers and had to use a ladder to mount her black stallion, a gift from the Sultan.